Mateusspadacio/Auth-Graphql-Starter/README.md

 # auth-graphql-starter
-Its a simple authentication with GraphQL and React
+It is a simple authentication with GraphQL and React